glenak1911/nodejs-loggingSystem/README.md

-#NodeJS Logging System
+#NodeJS Log in System
-This repo contains a logging system written in Javascript, using NodeJS
+This repo contains a log in system written in Javascript, using NodeJS

 ##Synopsis
 The middleware architecture, is the base of the library and gives us the power to write complex but, at the same time, flexible applications.
 The example we used was a simple one.